cadenji/foolrenderer/README.md

 ## How to Learn Computer Graphics

-Here are some useful literature and videos for self-study computer graphics.
-I've also added links to literature on specific problems to the source code.
+Here are some useful tutorials for self-study computer graphics.
+You can also find links to the corresponding literature at each algorithm in the source code.

 ### Getting Started